 First Aid Bandage/gauze,

 Bactine (great anti itch first aid for bug bites or injury)

 Benadryl= one tablet 25mg per 25lb of body weight (for bee stings or bug bites)

 Emergency Dog Carry Harness in case your dog needs carrying

-Bring along some Healthy Travel Snacks (I take baby carrots and dried chicken snacks)
+Bring along some healthy snacks (I take baby carrots and dried chicken treats)

 Make sure your pet has flea and tick prevention along with mosquito repellant and heartworm prevention for brush areas, or being near water- lakes, streams etc.

 Let your veterinarian know the area you may be traveling for any additional precautions.

 Remember to ALWAYS make sure before you leave that your pets microchip and or ID tag is up to date with current information.